 2.1 The Issue

 Migration from Central America has long been a subject of debate among both policymakers and the broader public in the United States.
-The Central American region commonly known as the Northern Triangle—comprising El Salvador, Guatemala, and Honduras—has experienced growing displacement in the past decade due to chronic violence, political corruption, and a lack of economic opportunity.
+The Central American region commonly known as the Northern Triangle—comprising El Salvador, Guatemala, and Honduras—has experienced growing displacement in the past decade due to chronic violence, political corruption, climate change, and a lack of economic opportunity.
 Increasingly, migrants from the region are making the arduous journey through Mexico to the U.S. southern border to seek both economic opportunities and protection from violence and persecution.

 Under U.S. and international law, individuals fleeing dangers in their home country are entitled to certain rights and legal protections.
 Migrants who want to immigrate to the United States can receive these protections by applying in advance for legal protection as refugees, but not everyone is able to do so.
 Migrants can also receive protections by traveling to the United States and claiming asylum at the border.
 Being granted asylum allows an individual to legally reside in the United States, but gaining asylum is a long and complicated process.
 Although strong international norms govern the rights and protections of asylum seekers, no international organization oversees the process.
 Instead, governments are left to determine whether the various reasons driving individuals to migrate qualify them for asylum.
 This setup allows countries to make arbitrary decisions or bypass asylum norms entirely.
 Distinguishing between those with credible fears—who are entitled to asylum—and those seeking economic opportunity—who are not—can be a difficult, sometimes impossible, task.
 Meanwhile, the number of asylum seekers arriving at the U.S.-Mexico border is growing.
 Asylum cases have more than quintupled since 2010, posing an increasingly urgent challenge for U.S. policymakers.